nab138/scrap/docs/games.md

 ``s!connect4``

 Use Reactions to play a game of connect four.
 Turns will alternate between red and yellow, you don't need to mention your oponnent.

+Required Permissions: None
 <br/><br/>

 ## Quiz

 ``s!quiz``

-Get a random trivia question.
-First person to get it right whens.
+Send a random trivia question.
+First person send the correct answer in the channel the question was sent wins.

+Required Permissions: None
 <br/><br/>

 ## Hangman